aravindan-acct/frontend_UI_app/README.md

     b. `export apiserver=<ip of the backend petstore api server>`

-2. Deployment with an upstream Barracuda WAF:
+2. Deployment with an upstream Barracuda WAF.
+This option assumes that a Barracuda WAF instance has already been deployed as the upstream waf:

     Create environment variables and 'touch' a file: